Host an Fundraiser

 The Prevent Cancer Foundation can provide you with everything you need to plan your event and raise money for cancer prevention and early detection.
-All you need to start is an idea.
-Next, submit an agreement form and we will send you Toolkits to help you market your event and raise money.
-Visit our FAQ page to find answers to your questions, and check out our fundraising calendar for upcoming events across the country.
+All you need to start with an idea.
+Next, submit an agreement form and we will send you toolkits to help you market your event and raise money.
+Visit our FAQ page to find answers to your questions.

 Here are some noteworthy fundraisers that have raised vital funds for the Foundation: